 The Master of Arts in Historic Preservation program at Goucher College allows you to tailor an individual program of study within a diverse selection of course offerings

-All entering students take HP 601 Fundamental Concepts of Heritage in their first year, with exceptions at the discretion of the program director.
+- All entering students take HP 601– Introduction Pt.
+1. Fundamental Concepts of Heritage and HP 602 – Intro Pt.
+2. Policy and Practice in American Historic Preservation in their first year, with exceptions at the discretion of the program director.
 While it is recommended that all required courses are completed before taking electives, it is not required.
-A total of 38 credits is required for graduation.
 Students must take at least one course per semester to remain in the program.
 A maximum of three courses per semester is allowed.
 Students have a maximum of five years to complete all program requirements.